timwillard24/MyFirstRepo/README.md

 # MyFirstRepo
 My first repo for Activity 1
-this is updated and testing
+this is updated and testing and new text added